mosmn/Notes/sections/theo/sep/system-modeling.md

 Main Success Scenario: | [Describe the flow of events from preconditions to postconditions, when nothing goes wrong.
 This is the meat of the use case.]
 Alternatives scenario: | [Describe all the other scenarios for this use case - including exceptions and error cases.]

+- the information normally comes from:
+    1. Use case diagram
+    2. Requirements gathered

 Example: Use case LOGIN

 ID: | UC001